José Carrasco Tapia

 José Humberto Carrasco Tapia (24 August 1943 – 8 September 1986) was a Chilean journalist known for his struggle against censorship during the military dictatorship era.
 He was a member of Revolutionary Left Movement.
 He worked as a journalist for various magazines, newspapers, radios and in television during the 1960s and 1970s.
 Among these were Punto Final, Gol y Gol and Análisis, the radios Minería, Portales y Chilena, and Canal 9 of the University of Chile.
 Additionally he was international editor of the magazine Análisis.
-His killing by the National Information Center on 8 September 1986 in retaliation to the attempted assassination of Augusto Pinochet the day before.
+His killing by the National Information Center on 8 September 1986 was in retaliation for the attempted assassination of Augusto Pinochet the day before.